How Do Wall-Mounted Air Conditioners Drain?

 Now that you have knowledge about the parts of a ductless air conditioner, understanding how it drains would be much easier.
 The warm air with the moisture that the indoor unit collects from your room is condensed into water droplets and drained via the condensate drain.
 The condensate drain in a split AC might be placed indoors or outdoors.

-Sometimes these drains clog due to mould build-up.
+Sometimes these drains clog due to mold build-up.
 It is totally normal since these air conditioners take out gallons of water from the air each day.
 Without such condensation and drainage, an air conditioner like Mitsubishi ductless in Los Angeles would have to work way more to bring the temperature in your room to a desirable point.

 You can contact us for seamless and quick servicing if or when you see signs of improper drainage like seepage in walls or inefficient cooling.